prateekt/CyborgDistro/README.md

 # CyborgDistro
-Read about the project here: https://tandonp.wordpress.com/2014/09/01/cyborg-backpack/
+Read more about the project on Hackaday: https://hackaday.io/project/6888-cyborgdistro

-The Cyborg Distro is an open source project that allows anyone to build an AWESOME multi-robot, multi-sensor cyborg.
+The Cyborg Distro is an open source project that allows anyone to build an awesome multi-robot, multi-sensor cyborg.
 The Cyborg Distro software runs on Raspbian and interfaces with Android phones.

-Here is a proto Cyborg of the Distro (https://tandonp.wordpress.com/2014/09/01/cyborg-backpack/).
+Here is a proto Cyborg of the Distro (https://tandonp.wordpress.com/autonomous-cyborg-backpack/).
 This cyborg has multiple robots -- many arms, grippers, etc. Additionally, it supports many sensor modalities such as sonar and camera.
 C and Java API libraries are provided with the Distro to control different sensors.

 --Cyborg Hardware Specs--